// Remove Clearing button

 You'll have the support of a lecturer as a personal tutor throughout your degree, and a student mentor will help you settle in.

-Archaeology is a new subject for everyone: we teach you all you need to know, and support your progress through to the end of the degree.
+This is a subject for everyone: we teach you all you need to know, and support your progress through to the end of the degree.

 Peer mentors will help you in your first year.
 They are fellow students who can help you settle in and answer any questions you have when starting university.